Harvey Weinstein's Accusers

 5. Emily Nestor

-Emily Nestor (who was 25 years old at the time) was a temporary front-desk assistant for The Weinstein Company in 2014 and says that on her first day on the job, she was a victim of Weinstein's unwanted advances.
-Nestor told The New Yorker about the events that allegedly took place on her first day, beginning with two employees telling her she was Weinstein's "type" physically and that the now-65-year-old man referred to her as "the pretty girl."
+Emily Nestor (who was 25 years old at the time) was a temporary front-desk assistant for the Weinstein Company in 2014 and said that on her first day on the job, she was a victim of Weinstein's unwanted advances.
+Nestor told The New Yorker about the events that allegedly took place on her first day, beginning with two employees telling her she was Weinstein's "type" physically and that the disgraced producer referred to her as "the pretty girl."

 "He said, 'You know, we could have a lot of fun,'" Nestor recalled. "'I could put you in my London office, and you could work there and you could be my girlfriend.'"
 She said she declined all of his propositions and, looking back on the coffee meeting, she knows it was "textbook sexual harassment."